Reena Ninan

 Reena Ninan (born April 18, 1979) is an Indian American television journalist and news anchor who has worked for Fox News, ABC News, and CBS News.
-She is also the founder of the news media company Good Trouble Productions.
+She is also the founder of the news media company, Good Trouble Productions.

 Education

 Ninan was valedictorian at C. Leon King High School in Tampa, Florida in 1997 in her class of 576 graduates.

 She earned a bachelor's degree in political communication with a minor in women's studies from The George Washington University, School of Media and Public Affairs in 2001.
-She delivered a message to George Washington University graduates in 2020 via Facebook.

 Career

 News presenter (1999–present)

 From 1999 to 2005, Ninan was a producer at the Washington Post, a freelance journalist for ABC News, and a freelance journalist at BET.

-From 2005 to 2012, she was the Middle East correspondent at Fox News, covering many countries and events, including the withdrawal of US troops from Iraq from 2007 to 2011.
+From 2005 to 2012, she was the Middle East correspondent at Fox News.